 Once done cooking you can serve immediately.
 However, I like to brown and crisp the skin.
 I put my chicken under the broiler in the oven for about ten minutes to do this.

-If you enjoyed this you might like Instant Pot Sweet and Spice Wings, or Instant Pot Meatloaf with Italian Roasted Vegetables.
+If you enjoyed this you might like Instant Pot Sweet and Spice Wings, Instant Pot Meatloaf with Italian Roasted Vegetables, or Instant Pot Swiss Steak.

 Instant Pot Whole 5-Spice Chicken